assistantsir2526/daily-reflection-tree/ai_agent.md

 ## Overview

-This AI agent helps users reflect on their daily productivity using a rule-based approach.
+This AI agent helps users reflect on their daily productivity using a rule-based system.

-## How it works
+## Working

 1. It asks structured questions.
-2. It maps user responses to fixed outputs.
+2. It maps answers to predefined outputs.
 3. It provides one clear improvement suggestion.

-## Guardrails to prevent hallucination
+## Guardrails

+* No assumptions are made
 * Only predefined inputs are accepted
-* No assumptions are made
-* No random responses are generated
 * Same input always gives same output
+* No randomness is involved

 ## Example

 Input: "No, I was distracted"
-Output: "Eliminate distractions and create a focused workspace"
+Output: "Eliminate distractions and create a focused environment"